manatlan/htag/docs/calling_an_event.md

 ```

-## The old way
+## The old/historic way

 There is another way to do things, it's historical, it comes from the old gtag.
 But sometimes it's usefull too.
-I hesitate to talk here, because it's clearly deprecated.
-And should be avoided ... but sometimes, it's handsfull !

 In gtag, the way to bind an event was .... here in htag :